-Ear Ringing (Tinnitus)
+Ear Ringing and Dizziness

-It’s an old wives’ tale that if your ears are ringing, some one is talking about you.
-Ear ringing (or tinnitus as it is clinically called) is a bothersome occurrence for many, but for some it is a very serious problem that torments them without relief.
+It’s an old wives’ tale that if your ears are ringing, someone is talking about you.
+Ear ringing (or tinnitus as it is clinically called) is a bothersome occurrence for many, but for some, it is a very serious problem that torments them without relief.

 One of the many causes of these problems is the Herpes simplex virus, which literally lives in the cranial nerves of the brain.
-When the body’s defenses are weakened by any
+When the body’s defenses are weakened by any stress, including allergy, the virus can activate, resulting in the onset of symptoms.

 Treatment can be directed against either the multiple environmental triggers that set off the virus, or against the virus itself.
 Identifying an individual’s allergens or environmental triggers, and avoiding these or desensitizing reactions to them through the use of appropriate allergy extracts, can often “turn off” the ear ringing and dizziness.